Convergence Analysis of the Random Bisection Method: Random multisection algorithm

-The classical bisection method can be generalized by taking $K$ cuts equally spaced between $[a,b]$ and picking the one where a sign change is detected, giving a $(K+1)$-section algorithm.
-In that case, the interval would shrink by a factor $\frac{1}{K+1}$ at each step (e.g., if $K=1$, the classical bisection convergence rate is recovered).
+The classical bisection method can be generalized by taking $K$ equally spaced cuts in $[a,b]$ and keeping the subinterval where a sign change occurs, yielding a $(K+1)$-section algorithm.
+In that case, the interval shrinks by a factor $\frac{1}{K+1}$ at each step.
 We study the case where multiple uniformly random cuts are chosen over the interval.
 Let a vector of $K$ random cuts $\mathbf{c}_0 = \bigl(c_0^{1},\dots,c_0^{K}\bigr)$ be i.i.d.~with distribution $\mathcal{U}(0,1)$, and $r_0 \sim \mathcal{U}(0,1)$.
 We denote the order statistics by